Skip to Content

 Particularly among college students, most reported they would accept someone as a friend if they were receiving mental health treatment.
 You may also feel that people in your community would think less of someone who is/was receiving mental health treatment.
 However, the majority of students report they would not feel this way.

 • Use school resources – There is support at Blue Ridge to help you succeed.
-The Disability Services office, located in the Student Success Center in the Houff Student Center, can assist you in getting reasonable accommodations based on your health provider’s recommendations.
+The Office of Student Accessibility (formerly called Disability Services), located in the Student Success Center in the Houff Student Center, can assist you in getting reasonable accommodations based on your health provider’s recommendations.

 • Join an advocacy group – The National Alliance on Mental Health (NAMI) provides support in the Harrisonburg-Rockingham area on the 1st Tuesday of every month at 7:00pm.
 Location: Summit House, 1888 Pear Street, Harrisonburg, VA.
 Phone: (540) 434-8761.